nmeum/saneterm/README.md

 implemented in the terminal emulator itself.
 For this reason, `saneterm` offers a scrollback buffer in which autoscrolling can be configured using the Gtk context menu.
 Furthermore, word wrapping can also be disabled using the same mechanism.
-Additional pager-like features (e.g. searching for a string in the buffer) are planned.
+A search feature is also implemented and can be activated using ctrl+f.

 **Q:** Why is this written in Python and not X?